SimonScholz/simonscholz.github.io/content/tutorials/spring-quarkus-google-pubsub/index.md

 Also see [Publishing json message to PubSub](https://cloud.google.com/knowledge/kb/publishing-json-message-to-pub-sub-topic-fails-with-400-bad-request-error-000004171)

 The first example does not use the `data` property, since it is optional.
-You can either use at least one property in `attributes` or `data` or both.
+You'll have to use at least one property in `attributes` or `data` or both.

 Later, we'll use a Spring Boot application and a Quarkus application to publish to a Google Cloud Pub/Sub topic.